 The property was held by the Homes (or Humes) of Carolside in the 16th and 17th centuries.
 Alexander Home of Carolside is on record in 1577 and 1600, John Home of Carolside is mentioned in 1647, then Janet Home, lawful daughter to the late Major John Home of Carolside, in a ratification of 1670.
 Thomas Home of Carolside, Lieutenant Colonel of Horse, fought for the Swedish army in the 17th century, and was a distinguished cavalry captain, capturing nine standards from the Spanish.
 He became a colonel in the French army.

 The property was held by the Lauders in the 18th century when James Lauder of Carolside is on record, but was purchased by James Hume (or Home) in the second half of that century.
-Hume
+Hume served as

-house was used by the military during World War II.
+used by the military during World War II.

 The house is still occupied.